Azure/aihub/docs/content/en/docs/Overview/_index.md

 ## Objectives
 By the end of this delivery, you will be able to:
 - Configure and deploy the **AI Hub** solution
-- Use the chat interface to query documents and get relevant results
+- Use OpenAI cases to understand the solution's capabilities
 - Upload custom data files and perform vector search
 - Extend the solution with plugins
 - Manage the charge back functionality